peakflo/pfMCP/src/servers/reddit/README.md

 # Reddit Server

-guMCP server implementation for interacting with the **Reddit API**.
+pfMCP server implementation for interacting with the **Reddit API**.

 ---